11 unusual and wacky races in the Isle of Man - Not just the TT Races

 Starting in 1963, challenging strength and power of teams of 10 rowing authentic 400 m long Viking longboats with a skipper.
 No easy task, every single oar must be absolutely in tandem with the next, but once a rhythm is established, the boats really travel.

-With cash prizes and a great day out in Peel, it’s a regular on the Isle of Man calender for locals and visitors
+With cash prizes and a great day out in Peel, it’s a regular on the Isle of Man calendar for locals and visitors.

 4.Race the sun